oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 * Updated abstract to not be limited to public clients, since the later sections talk about confidential clients
 * Removed references to avoiding OpenID Connect for same-domain architectures
 * Updated headers to better describe architectures (Apps Served from a Static Web Server -> JavaScript Applications without a Backend)
+* Expanded "same-domain architecture" section to better explain the problems that OAuth has in this scenario
 * Minor typo corrections

 -02